ferjcast/TCU/README.md

 ### Verifiable Computation

-The `verifiable_computation/` directory contains the implementation of Verifiable Composable Components (VCCs) using both TEEs and zkVMs.
+The `verifiable_computation/` directory contains the implementation of Verifiable Computation Component (VCC) using both TEEs and zkVMs.
 This includes:

 - Federating Learning Training and Aggregation implementations
 - Matrix multiplication implementations